AvaPL/ARM/README.md

 # ARM
-Scripts for a robotic arm.
+Scripts and a controller for a robotic arm.